Server-Side Rendering (SSR)

 Quick Start

-Add the "use ssr"; directive at the top of a page file:
+Add the "use ssr" directive at the top of any page file:

 1"use ssr";